juju/docs/src/en/developer-getting-started.md

 layer provides charm helpers python library and the reactive framework that makes layers possible.

-### Python 3

-The reactive framework used with layered charms runs under Python 3, so you'll want to be aware of [compatibility](http://python-future.org/compatible_idioms.html) issues between Python 2 and 3.
+!!!
+Note: The reactive framework used with layered charms runs under **Python 3.x**, so you'll want to be aware of [compatibility][python-compatibility] issues between Python 2 and 3.

 ### Creating a new layer